 He used to be a keen marathon runner but now prefers hill-walking, swimming and cycling, while retaining his lifelong passion for history.

 Clinton was appointed as Assistant Provincial Grand Master Designate on the 26th June 2021 and will assume responsibility for lodges that meet in the South West of the Province.
-His investiture will follow on a future date.
+He was invested at a special meeting held at his Mother Lodge, Universities, in September 2021.

 Michael was born and educated in Stockton-on-Tees.
 He attended Leeds University, graduating in Chemical Engineering, and has worked for some time as a Chartered Chemical Engineer.